jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

 categories: programming
 ---

-What do you mean, you might ask.
-This abs() function, it has _one job_: making numbers positive.
+What do you mean, you might ask ... this abs() function, it has _one job_: making numbers positive.
 And it can return a negative number?

-Well, it can.
-For integers.

-But, it does not happen in all languages.
+Well yes.
+But only for fixed size integers, and it does not happen in all languages.
 But if you compile (optimized) code with C, Java, or even Rust, the library function abs() (for integers) has _one special case_ where the outcome is negative.
 Is this a big deal?
 Most likely no. But I thought it was a nice topic for my first blog post.
 I tried to explain to my wife what I'd write about.
 She appeared to agree: "Well, I guess you've got to start small!".

 Now, some of you may have correctly guessed this has to do with _[2's complement](https://en.wikipedia.org/wiki/Two's_complement)_ representation of signed integers.
 If you know how that works, free to skip the next section.
-And to those same people: please don't hate me for oversimplifying.
+And to those same people: please don't hate on me for oversimplifying.
 I am trying to cater to a wide audience here.

 # 2's complement

 ![a mechanical odometer at 99999.9](../images/Odometer_rollover.jpg)

-Two's complement signed integers work by virtue of allowing overflow to happen.
-Let me explain.
+Informally, you can say that two's complement works by allowing overflow to happen.
+I'll explain.
 Digital counters with a fixed number of position can overflow.
 The mechanical distance counter shown above overflows after 99999.9 kilometers to 00000.0 kilometers.
 Most such counters go backwards if you drive the car in reverse: you  start with a counter of 0.0, back up a while, and watch the mechanical trip counter roll back to 99999.9.
 Integers in a processor register also have a fixed number of digits, and they have the same overflow behavior.

 Processors work on binary numbers rather than the decimal of the odometer.
 An 8 bit variable can hold the binary values 00000000 to 11111111.
 When interpreted as unsigned values, these represent 0 to 255 (decimal).

 If you subtract 1 from 00000000, the value will wrap around to 11111111.
-As unsigned value this represents 255, but you can choose to let it represent -1: it is the result of 0 - 1, after all.
-In the same way you can subtract any number from 0, let the calculation wrap around, and choose the result to denote the negative of this number.
-It turns out that you can continue to do addition and subtraction, mixing positive and our newly found negative numbers identical to unsigned arithmetic.
+As an unsigned value this represents 255, but you can choose to let it represent -1: it is the result of 0-1, after all.
+In the same way you can subtract any number from 0, let the calculation wrap around, and choose the result to represent the negative of this number.
+It turns out that you can continue to do addition and subtraction, mixing positive and our newly defined negative numbers identical to unsigned arithmetic.

 2's complement is defined such that if the highest bit is set, we assume the number is negative.
 That means for a byte that the range goes from -128 up to 127 (inclusive).

 This system can also be applied to 32 bits.
 For numbers of that size, binary values are difficult to read.
 So I use [hexadecimal](https://simple.wikipedia.org/wiki/Hexadecimal) to represent the bit pattern. [^16]